nodejs/node/deps/npm/doc/cli/npm-run-script.md

 you will be given a warning to run `npm install`, just in case you've forgotten.

 You can use the `--silent` flag to prevent showing `npm ERR!` output on error.

+You can use the `--if-present` flag to avoid exiting with a non-zero exit code when the script is undefined.
+This lets you run potentially undefined scripts without breaking the execution chain.

 ## SEE ALSO